I’ll explain the pros and cons of this adjustable dumbbell system, so that you can judge how well they meets your needs.

 Accompanying Accessories & Complementary Equipment

-The available of these two accessories were the main reason I went with the Pro EXP over the other heavy PowerBlock models.
-Now that I've been able to train with them for a while, I can say that I most definitely made the right decision.
+The compatibility of these two accessories with the Pro EXP was the main reason I went with the Pro EXP over the other heavy PowerBlock models.
+Now that I’ve been able to train with them for a while, I can say that I made the right decision.
+I use the EZ curl bar more than the straight bar, though, because I have multiple Olympic straight bars in my home gym, but I don’t yet have an Olympic EZ curl bar.

 You can see my EZ curl and straight bars below, with the full Pro EXP Stage 3 weight stack on each bar:

-Another cool accessory is the KettleBlock handle.
-It allows you to transform the weights from a dumbbell to a kettlebell just by swapping out the handle:
+Another cool accessory is the Pro Series Kettlebell Handle.
+It allows you to transform your PowerBlock dumbbell into a kettlebell just by swapping out the handle.

-NOTE: The weight guide sticker on the KettleBlock is only accurate if you're using it with the Pro 50.
-If you use it with the Pro EXP like I do, you'll have to do some quick mental math to make sure you're selecting the desired amount of weight.
+NOTE: The weight guide sticker on the Pro Series Kettlebell Handle is only accurate if you’re using it with the Pro 50.
+If you use it with the Pro EXP, you’ll have to do some quick mental math to make sure you’re selecting the desired amount of weight.

-The KettleBlock handle be used comfortably on most exercises up to 55 lbs, but can go all the way up to a 95 lb max capacity (with the Pro EXP Stage 3).
-However, the heavier it gets, the wider it becomes, making it awkward to handle at very heavy weights.
+You can use Pro Series Kettlebell Handle comfortably on most exercises up to 50 lbs, but can go all the way up to a 90 lb max capacity (with the Pro EXP Stage 3).
+However, the heavier it gets, the wider it becomes, making it awkward to handle at very heavy weights for kettlebell swings and certain other kettlebell exercises.

-- PowerBlock Adjustable Kettelbell: This is their newest kettlebell product, which sports a sleeker design compared to the KettleBlock 20 and 40.
+As an aside, PowerBlock, Inc. does make another dedicated adjustable kettlebell system: the PowerBlock Adjustable Kettlebell.
+It is their newest kettlebell product, which sports a sleeker design compared to the Pro Series Kettlebell Handle attachment.
 It has 4 weight adjustment increments including 18, 22, 26 and 35 lbs.

 Other PowerBlock accessories include the array of dumbbell stands for the various PowerBlock dumbbell models.